nkreer/Fish/README.md

 # Fish

 Fish is an IRC-Bot with a powerful plugin API written in PHP.
-It is licensed under the GPLv3.
+It is licensed under the [GPL Version 3](LICENSE).

+## Extend

+Several plugins have already been written for Fish:

+- [Scripts](https://github.com/nkreer/Fish-Scripts) enables you to add simple custom commands to the bot, written in any language
+- Many more, closed source plugins

+If you want me to add your plugin to the list, open a pull request or message me

 ## Features

-Fish offers various (already usable!) features for interaction with one or more IRC Channels or Servers.
+Fish offers various (already usable!) features for interaction with one or more IRC channels or servers:

 - Multi-Server support
 - Fully object oriented plugin API to extend it to your needs